loopbackio/loopback.io/pages/en/lb3/Migrating-to-3.0.md

  2. Rework your code to use Bluebird API instead of the API provided by your Promise implementation.

+## Check your CORS configuration

+We have removed built-in CORS middleware from `loopback.rest()` handler.
+It's up to the applications to setup and configure application-wide CORS policies.

+If you have scaffolded your application with a recent version of our generators (`apic loopback` or `slc loopback`), then your application already comes with a global CORS handler configured in `server/middleware.json`.

+If that's not the case, and you would like to allow cross-site requests to your LoopBack server, then you need to follow these few steps:

+ 1. `npm install --save cors`

+ 2. Edit the `initial` section in your `server/middleware.json` and add a configuration block for `cors` middleware:

+    ```js
+    {
+      // ...
+      "initial": {
+        // ...
+        "cors": {
+          "params": {
+            "origin": true,
+            "credentials": true,
+            "maxAge": 86400
+          }
+        }
+      },
+      // ...
+    }
+    ```

 ## No need to check for `ctx.instance` in "loaded" hooks

 When implementing "loaded" hook for `DAO.find` method in 2.x, we have mistakenly